 You should also read my post A Complete Guide To Chichen Itza for more information.

 How to Get to Valladolid

 You can take an ADO bus from Merida to Valladolid.
 The bus takes about two and a half hours and costs around $15 USD.

 If you’re driving, you can take the 101-mile route to Valladolid.
 This is also a great way to make several stops along the way to visit important sites such as Chichen Itza and the lovely Izamal, known as the Yellow City.

 Where to Stay in Valladolid

+Tulum is the last stop on this road trip in Mexico itinerary.
 Tulum is one of the most popular tourist destinations in Mexico.
 It is one of the last cities built by the Maya and reached its peak from the 13th to 15th centuries.

 The wall contains watchtowers meant to protect the city.
 The city was abandoned after being decimated by mass death and disease brought in by Spanish settlers.
 Today, it is one of the best-preserved Mayan coastal sites, whose most important structures are the Temple of the Frescoes, the Temple of the Descending God, and El Castillo.